 Weekdays are hectic enough without getting crazy about breakfast!
 Here are some quick breakfast ideas as well as make ahead recipes.

-- Papaya Breakfast Bowl from Bowl Me Over
+My mouth's watering over this Papaya Breakfast Bowl from Bowl Me Over!

 Easy Breakfast Bowl Recipe